pacemaker82/PredBat-Table-Card/README.md

 ## Default Card Setup Example

-Use this default card config YAML to get started (paste into the card YAML after you have added the card to your dashboard):
+This default card config YAML should be there by default to help you get started.
+If not, paste the below into the card YAML after you have added the card to your dashboard:

 ```
 type: custom:predbat-table-card